kapilkarda/stylecabbie-web/wp-content/plugins/elementskit-lite/readme.txt

 == Completely Customizable  ==
 Every elementor widgets have Huge customizable options to control any widgets modify according to your needs.
 You can build any style you want with our plugin.

-== 35+ FREE WIDGETS AND COUNTING ==
+== 40+ FREE WIDGETS AND COUNTING ==

-We have over 35+ elementor widgets with our free plugin.
+We have over 40+ elementor widgets with our free plugin.
 And Every elementor widget Build with care.
-We can say that this elementor widget pack in best in town with design as well controls and features.
+We can say that this elementor widget pack is best in town with design as well controls and features You will be really amazed to use the free version that will give you exactly the premium feeling.

 1.  [ **Heading Title** ](https://products.wpmet.com/elementskit/heading/) -  An attractive heading title is a very important element of any webpage.
 Like our other elementor addon the heading title addon comes with a different feature where you can use multiple predefined style with heading title, heading subtitles, heading description with separator.There are different types of custom options to change the style,color, border, background, positioning, motion style and lots of interesting features on the fly at your own choice.  [ **Check out our video screencast** ](https://www.youtube.com/watch?v=WKscAke68wE&list=PL3t2OjZ6gY8MVnyA4OLB6qXb77-roJOuY&index=15)